 But the same principals can be applied to internal promotions or job moves and many leading employers are extending this practice and not disclosing internal candidates’ pay during selection processes.
 Again, this means rather than simply up-ticking salary on promotion by a small percentage, you give candidates the correct and fair rate for the job and avoid compounding any existing inequity.

 3. Do you track ad hoc pay adjustments throughout the year?

 Many organisations do not track the cost of ad hoc adjustments awarded to employees which can not only lead to unexpected costs, but also drive pay gaps.
 It’s critical to also track who receives ad hoc awards as studies have found men are more likely to ask for a raise than women.
-In fact, men are four times more likely than women to ask for a raise and, when women do ask, they typically request 30% less than men (Linda Babcock & Sara Laschever).
+A 2022 YouGov survey shows this gap is narrowly closing, but men who asked for a pay rise were more likely to receive them (68%) compared with women who asked for an increase (63%)

 All too often the way pay is allocated and who gets paid what is cloaked in secrecy.